benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 # 02456_VGGish_Deep_Ensemble
-A VGGish implementation with Deep Ensemble used for the TUT Acoustic Scene dataset
+A VGGish implementation with Deep Ensemble used for the TUT Acoustic Scene dataset.

+Due to limit on the size of files that can be uploaded to github links to the data and pretrained weights found on dropbox is given.
+Due to lack of space on dropbox only a subset of the data is given.

-### Download data samples and trained weights from our final model:
+### Download data samples and pretrained weights:
-Pretrained model weights for the original VGGish model (baseline) can be found here: wget https://www.dropbox.com/s/txxoxkuxdc0ivfm/vggish_model.ckpt?dl=0
+Pretrained model weights for the original VGGish model (baseline) can be found here:

+wget https://www.dropbox.com/s/txxoxkuxdc0ivfm/vggish_model.ckpt?dl=0

 Pretrained model weights for the final model can be found here (aprox.
+660 mb):

-660 mb): wget https://www.dropbox.com/sh/9f8gjav0iqkp274/AACXXWlFQ9WEQui9vH72LW6Ja?dl=0
+wget https://www.dropbox.com/sh/9f8gjav0iqkp274/AACXXWlFQ9WEQui9vH72LW6Ja?dl=0

 If you want to only use the test data, download the following subsample (aprox.
 800 mb)